dvalvarenga/web-push-api-with-MEAN/README.md

-2. move to the /server directory.
+2. Now leave that terminal open and using another one move to the /server directory.
 Now execute following steps inside this directory
 # npm i
 # npm start
 !
 Now It will start your nodejs server on port 3000.
 Goto http://localhost:3000 for our server hosted web page. (this page simply send your requested text message to our server, just like postman)